MaggieX/Data_Projects/README.md

 The projects were done in Jupyter/ iPython notebooks using the Digital Ocean cloud computing platform.

-Please feel free to inquire for more detailed code, out of respect for current and future fellows only select sample codes will be posted.
+Please feel free to inquire for more detailed code, out of considerations for current and future fellows no sample codes are yet posted.

 ## (1) Webscraping - Examining the NYC Socialite Network